ghraciella/mood_music_recommendation_system/README.md

 ## MOOSIC : Your Mood Based Music Recommendation System

+Our data product is a mood based music recommender that fine-tunes and makes personalised music suggestions by introducing user input options with a focus on mood and genre.
+It aims to optimize recommendations based on one's ever-evolving music preferences, diverse taste and the complexity of listener's moods.
+It is user-centric and adaptable.

 __Objective__ : In this repo we challenge ourselves as Data Practitioners to come up with a mood based recommendations system for music using Spotify track metadata to give users a better listening experience.

 <br>